 Kernel-based Virtual Machine

-KVM (Kernel-based Virtual Machine) is a virtualization software for
+KVM (Kernel-based Virtual Machine) is virtualization software for

-Linux which is based on hardware virtualization extensions (Intel VT-X
+Linux.
+It is based on the hardware virtualization extensions provided

-unmodified form, including Linux, Windows and Mac OS X.
+form, including Linux, Windows, and Mac OS X.

 Since qemu-kvm is derived from the qemu processor emulator sources it

 also is able to run guests using processor emulation mode, but with the

 expected performance impact.
 Conversely, hardware virtualization

 features outside the processor such as iommu and sr-iov are used by KVM